msuzen/bristol/README.md

 * Spectral Ergodicity in Deep Learning Architectures via Surrogate Random Matrices, Mehmet Süzen, Cornelius Weber, Joan J. Cerdà, [arXiv:1704.08693](https://arxiv.org/abs/1704.08303)

+* Periodic Spectral Ergodicity: A Complexity Measure for Deep Neural Networks and Neural Architecture Search, Mehmet Süzen, Cornelius Weber, Joan J. Cerdà, [arXiv:1911.07831](https://arxiv.org/abs/1911.07831)
 ## Citation

-If you use the ideas from this package please do cite as follows
+If you use the ideas or tools from this package please do cite our manuscripts.

 ```
 @article{suezen2017a,